Muneerali199/sahayak-sikshak/README.md

 Sahayak Teacher comes packed with a suite of powerful, AI-driven features:

-*   **Localized Content Generation:** Instantly create hyper-local educational content, stories, and examples in various Indian languages (including Hindi and Marathi) from a simple prompt.
+*   **Localized Content Generation:** Instantly create hyper-local educational content, stories, and examples in various Indian languages from a simple prompt.
 *   **Differentiated Materials:** Automatically generate multiple versions of a worksheet from a single textbook page image, tailored to different student grade levels.
 *   **Instant Knowledge Base:** Get simple, clear, and accurate explanations for complex student questions.
 Supports both text and voice input in multiple languages.
 *   **Visual Aid Design:** Describe a concept, and the AI will generate a simple, effective visual aid (like a line drawing or chart) that can be easily replicated on a blackboard.